brajeshwar/brajeshwar.github.io/_posts/2011/2011-11-18-the-super-secrective-anti-counterfeiting-trade-agreement-gives-the-finger-to-citizens-ngos-and-international-governing-bodies.md

----
-layout: post
-title: The Super-Secrective Anti-Counterfeiting Trade Agreement Gives the Finger to Citizens, NGOs and International Governing Bodies
+# The Super-Secrective Anti-Counterfeiting Trade Agreement Gives the Finger to Citizens, NGOs and International Governing Bodies
----

 In a rather ludicrous display of backdoor shenanigans several high-profile countries have created and signed a new trade <a href="https://www.ige.ch/fileadmin/user_upload/Juristische_Infos/e/acta_text.pdf">agreement</a> aimed at stomping-out the $250-billion counterfeiting <a href="http://www.ipo.gov.uk/pro-policy/pro-crime/pro-crime-acta.htm">market</a>.
 The <a href="https://www.ige.ch/fileadmin/user_upload/Juristische_Infos/e/acta_text.pdf">Anti-Counterfeiting Trade Agreement</a> (ACTA) is a new international trade agreement created by G8-led countries (representing 50% of world trade) was conceived under a veil of secrecy, without democratic vote or process.